liliana0514/510LAB3/README.md

 Data storage and retrieval using Python.

+## Overview
+Hi!
+This is the repository for my personal To-Do list for TECHIN 510.
+This website allows you to enter Name, Description, State (Planned,In-Progress,Done), Category, time.
+You can also use the search bar to search for keywords or use Filter by category to find to-do items for a specific category.
+Click here to my website.

 ## How to Run
 Create a gitignore as your first step!
 Put the following In your gitignore file!
 Do NOT commit the sqlite files!
 ```
 *.sqlite
 *.sqlite3